telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 If a `Function` value is assigned (it may be a kendo.template() function call or a generic function reference), then the return value of the function will be used to render the Grid Toolbar contents.

+> If the grid is instantiated with MVVM, The template passed will not be bound to the grid view model context.
+You may bind the toolbar element manually afterwards, using `kendo.bind(gridWidgetInstance.element.find("k-grid-toolbar"))`

 If an `Array` value is assigned, it will be treated as the list of commands displayed in the grid's Toolbar.
 Commands can be custom or built-in ("cancel", "create", "save", "excel", "pdf").

 The "cancel" built-in command reverts any data changes done by the end user.